mbriscoe/Ethereal-Expressions/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The formatting of the form in the contact page drew upon [W3Schools'](https://www.w3schools.com/bootstrap/bootstrap_forms.asp) resources.

 ### Media